-Over a number of years driving up and down the A1, I had noticed that the common bird of prey seemed to be the Red Kite.
+Over several years driving up and down the A1, I had noticed that the common bird of prey seemed to be the Red Kite.
 More recently, I learnt these magnificent birds could be seen in groups at a local location.

 One afternoon I set off looking for them.